 Here, the best wet foods for your kitten that are available online.

-Runner Up, Best Overall: Royal Canin Feline Health Nutrition Loaf in Sauce Canned Kitten Food
+Best Overall: Royal Canin Feline Health Nutrition Loaf in Sauce Canned Kitten Food

 Royal Canin is another brand that Dr. Ochoa recommends.
 This particular variety has a soft and easily chewable texture—it’s appropriate for older kittens, who are between four months and one year of age.